peteroupc/html3dutil/doc/H3DU.FrameBuffer.md

 <a name='H3DU.FrameBuffer'></a>
 ### H3DU.FrameBuffer(context, width, height)

-<b>Deprecated: This class is likely to become a private class.
+**Deprecated: This class is likely to become a private class.
-Use the FrameBufferInfo class instead, which is not coupled to WebGL contexts.</b>
+Use the FrameBufferInfo class instead, which is not coupled to WebGL contexts.**

 Represents an off-screen frame buffer.